-First Ethernet networks used a bus topology, they were made of a single cable shared among several nodes.
+First Ethernet networks used a bus topology (image on the right), they were made of a single cable shared among several nodes.

 Several issues arise from shared medium networks, to start with, if two nodes send a signal at the same time, signals get mixed and will be useless, this is called a collision.